My Company has Failed: From Winding Up to Bouncing Back

 - complying with any statutory requirement

-If your company meets all of these requirements, then you are able to strike off the company.
+If your company meets all of these requirements, then you can strike off the company.

 As long as there are no objections, Companies House will strike off the company within 3 months.